LaudateCorpus1/lets-color-skill/README.md

         We also need to include `Amazon.YesIntent` and `Amazon.NoIntent` [built in intents](https://developer.amazon.com/docs/custom-skills/standard-built-in-intents.html#available-standard-built-in-intents).\
         The `Amazon.FallbackIntent`, `Amazon.StopIntent` and `Amazon.CancelIntent` should be already there after the skill creation.

-        So the Intents that we’ll be using and will need to create are:
+        So the Intents that we’ll be using create are:

         * ColoringPagesIntent
         * Amazon.YesIntent